Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/weight_paint/weight_tools.rst

-This operator uses a process known as `Quantization <https://en.wikipedia.org/wiki/Quantization>`__ which takes the input weights and clamps each weight to a number of steps between (0 - 1), so there is a no longer a smooth gradient between values.
+This operator uses a process known as `Quantization <https://en.wikipedia.org/wiki/Quantization>`__ which takes the input weights and clamps each weight to a number of steps between (0 - 1), so there is no longer a smooth gradient between values.

 .. figure:: /images/sculpt-paint_painting_weight-paint_weight-tools_quantize-example.png